3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

    - Enhanced text-to-speech toggle with proper ARIA attributes and visual indicators

 This consolidation creates a cleaner interface with clear entry points for both voice and text interactions, all while maintaining accessibility and enhancing the user experience with appropriate visual feedback during mode transitions.

+## Voice Settings Standardization

+We've standardized the voice settings across the application to use OpenAI's "coral" voice as the default:

+1. **Default Voice Configuration**:
+   - Updated all default voice settings to use 'coral' instead of 'alloy'
+   - Set TTS-1 as the default model for text-to-speech synthesis
+   - Configured 'coral' as the first preferred voice in rotation lists

+2. **Voice Ghost Inheritance**:
+   - Modified the bot cloning process to properly inherit voice settings when creating voice ghosts
+   - Ensured voice preferences propagate from text bots to their voice counterparts
+   - Maintained 'coral' as the fallback voice if no specific voice is set

+3. **API Route Updates**:
+   - Updated the synthesize-speech API route to use 'coral' as its default voice
+   - Enhanced error handling to provide better fallback behavior
+   - Fixed compatibility with OpenAI SDK v4.87.3

+4. **Service Configuration**:
+   - Updated VoiceSynthesisService and SpeechSynthesisService to use 'coral' by default
+   - Added coral voice setting to all sample bots in the sampleBots.ts configuration
+   - Set 'coral' voice in global GroupChatSettings

+These changes ensure a consistent, high-quality voice experience across the application when using text-to-speech functionality, with proper inheritance when transitioning between text and voice modes.
 ## Type System

 ```typescript